 Adaptability & Creativity

-In the past year we have had to postpone, cancel and transform events from in-person to virtual and now we are starting to look at hybrid events.
+In the past couple of years we have had to postpone, cancel and transform events from in-person to virtual and now looking at hybrid events as well as working on in-person events once again.
 Translating the event format is not as simple as collecting people together on a Zoom call or Teams meeting, sponsors and organisations are looking to get the same ROI as an in-person event provides.
 An attendee is still looking to learn and network an equal amount to the in-person and a sponsor is still looking to receive the percentage of leads from their package.

-As we (in the UK) are seeing the light at the end of this tunnel, with lockdown restrictions being lifted, it is important to remind ourselves that this is not true of all countries.
-The events industry has forever been changed by the pandemic, in the next 18 months in particular, we will see the increased popularity of hybrid events and we will need a COVID contingency plan, allowing events to adapt to local lockdowns or regulations.
-Creative and adaptable solutions are needed no more than ever before.
+As we (in the UK) have seen the light at the end of this tunnel, with lockdown restrictions being lifted, it is important to remind ourselves that this is not true of all countries.
+The events industry has forever been changed by the pandemic, we are noticing an increase see the increased popularity of hybrid events and have created a COVID contingency plan, allowing events to adapt to local lockdowns or regulations (should the need arise once more).
+Creative and adaptable solutions are needed now more than ever before.

 When an agency is pitching to you, ask them about the processes they have in place and what would their approach to collaborating with your organisation be?
 An agency with structured, tried and tested processes and a breadth of experience should enable the adaptability and creativity that you need in the current climate.